 The CRC’s next meeting is tomorrow, September 14th, at 6 pm.
 The public portion will likely begin around 7.

 The 2019 medical cannabis license round, which began 26 months ago, was supposed to award four vertically integrated licenses, five cultivation licenses, and fifteen dispensary licenses, which amounted to 24.
 It has been held up since December 2019 due to a lawsuit.
-The lawsuit, which disputed the application scoring process, was resolved earlier this year in favor of the NJ Department of Health which was sued by some of the applicants.
-Former medical marijuana Deputy Health Commissioner and current CRC Executive Director Jeff Brown said at a meeting of the CRC in the spring a judge prevented them from scoring applicants before the lawsuit was resolved.
+The lawsuit, disputed the application scoring process.
+It was resolved earlier this year in favor of the NJ Department of Health.
+Some of the applicants sued them.
+Former medical marijuana Deputy Health Commissioner and current CRC Executive Director Jeff Brown said a judge prevented them from scoring applicants before the lawsuit was resolved.
 Thus, the process was stopped and was only resumed after the suit was concluded.